Section 1.1 Learning Mathematics¶

 Because students approach learning with preconceptions, these understandings must be engaged or else learning will be superficial or thwarted.

 Developing competence requires (a) a deep foundation of factual knowledge, (b) a conceptual framework by which these facts and ideas are understood and (c) an organized memory system that facilitates retrieval and application of that knowledge.

 Students should take control of their own learning by defining learning goals and monitoring their progress in achieving them.

 We should attempt to frame our learning experiences so that these three principles are implemented.

 Preconceptions represent the sum of all knowledge accumulated as well as the manner in which that knowledge is organized and interpreted.
 Valid preconceptions provide the necessary foundation on which additional knowledge accumulates.
-Unfortunately, it is often the case that preconceptions become an obstacle for learning.
+Unfortunately, it is often the case that preconceptions might also be an obstacle for learning.
 This may be due to something learned incorrectly.
 But it can just as often be something learned correctly but organized in a way that obscures generalizations necessary to advance in learning.